miguel-conde/finSockets/README.md

 So the complete system will be:
 - The package itself: finSockets
 - Data about products, services and APIs stored in [Google Public Data](https://developers.google.com/public-data/)
 - Driver functions operating the APIs stored in GitHub.
-For security reasons, these functions will be under public revision and restricted write access.
+For security reasons, these functions will be under public scrutiny and restricted write access.
 - User credentials.
 Are local to each user.
 The package will support encrypting them with a keychain password that should never be stored in the same computer and treat them as sensitive material with an as-short-as-possible lifetime and never stored as plaintext.

 As you may have noticed, this a very ambitious goal.
 A task that requires collaboration!
 So this is an opportunity to share everything I know about financial services with other people who know even more and put everything together for the following rewards: